Detectability of Supermassive Dark Stars with the Roman Space Telescope: Dark Stars

 and WIMP masses are in the range 1 GeV-10 TeV.
 WIMP annihilation produces energy at a rate per unit volume

-$m_\chi$ is the WIMP mass, and $\rho_\chi$ is the WIMP energy density.
-It is important to emphasize that Dark Stars are produced for a wide variety of WIMP masses and annihilation cross sections.
+$m_\chi$ is the WIMP mass,\footnote{ From here on we adopt the natural system of units, where $c=1$ and therefore mass has the same dimensions as energy.} and $\rho_\chi$ is the WIMP energy density.
+The cross section in Eq.(\ref{eq:sigmav}) is the canonical value used for WIMP annihilation by the dark matter community: WIMPS annihilating with this (weakly interacting) value in the early Universe automatically lead to the correct relic dark matter abundance today to explain the dark matter.
+This value does have model-dependence, with detailed models predicting slightly different values of the annihilation cross-section.
+Hence it is important to emphasize that Dark Stars are produced for a wide variety of WIMP masses and annihilation cross sections.
 Indeed the cross section may be several orders of magnitude larger or smaller than the canonical value in Eq.(\ref{eq:sigmav}), and yet (roughly) the same DSs result.
-In previous work we studied WIMP masses $m_\chi \sim 1{\rm GeV} - 10$TeV (as we will show below, see Fig. 1, the lighter WIMPs provide more heating and therefore slightly different DSs since $Q \propto 1/m_\chi$).
+Further, we note that the canonical cross-section used in the paper is in agreement with all experimental bounds including those from indirect detection.
+In previous work we studied WIMP masses $m_\chi \sim 1{\rm GeV} - 10~\rm TeV$ (as we will show below, see Fig. 1, the lighter WIMPs provide more heating and therefore slightly different DSs since $Q \propto 1/m_\chi$).
 Since the heating rate scales as $Q \propto \rho_\chi^2/m_\chi$, considering a variety of WIMP masses is equivalent to studying a variety of annihilation cross sections.

 The annihilation products typically are electrons, photons, and neutrinos.
 The neutrinos escape the star, while the other annihilation products are trapped in the dark star, thermalize with the star, and heat it up.
 The luminosity from the DM heating is